-The LGBT Knowledge Centre is a centre within the Norwegian government whose aim is to improve the living conditions and life quality of lesbians, gays, bisexuals, trans people and intersex people.
+Our goal is to improve the living conditions and life quality of lesbians, gays, bisexuals, trans people and intersex people.

-The LGBT Knowledge Centre is a nexus of expertise on LGBTI issues, and works closely with government officials, scientists and advocacy groups.
+Bufdir is a nexus of expertise on LGBTI issues, and works closely with government officials, scientists and advocacy groups.
 The centre provides, and makes available, relevant knowledge on the issues of sexual orientation, gender identity and gender expression.

-The LGBT Knowledge Centre was launched in 2011, as part of the implementation of the Government's action plan, "Improving Quality of Life Among Lesbians, Gays, Bisexuals and Trans Persons" (2009-2012 - PDF).
+This is part of the implementation of the Government's action plan, "Improving Quality of Life Among Lesbians, Gays, Bisexuals and Trans Persons" (2009-2012 - PDF).

 Promoting human rights for LGBT persons internationally

 Norway is a staunch defender of human rights, including the rights of LGBTI people.
 It is important to cooperate with other countries and organisations to ensure that everyone’s human rights are respected, with no exception for LGBTI people.

 The Norwegian Ministry of Foreign Affairs has developed the guidelines “Human Rights, Sexual Orientation and Gender Identity” (PDF), to strengthen the Norwegian Foreign Service’s work to promote and protect the rights of sexual and gender minorities internationally.

 We published a fact booklet in 2014, making the most up to date and current research on living conditions for LGBT people in Norway easily available.
 This fact booklet now has an English translation.